orium/cargo-rdme/README.md

 # in the project’s `Cargo.toml`.
 readme-path = "MY-README.md"

-# What line terminator to use when updating the README file.
+# What line terminator to use when generating the README file.
 This can be "lf" or "crlf".
 line-terminator = "lf"

+# If you are using a workspace to hold multiple projects, use this to select the project from
+# which to extract the documentation from.
+It can be useful to also set `readme-path` to create
+# the README file in the root of the project.
+workspace-project = "subproject"

 # The default entrypoint will be `src/lib.rs`.
 You can change that in the `entrypoint` table.
 [entrypoint]